“Do you have any quit smoking tips for me?”

 These 4 stages have been featured in places like TED talks and the Huffington Post because they have 94% success rate.

 And they are:

 Stage 1: Choose to Quit.
-In this step, you prepare psychologically to quit, and you make the decision to be smoke free in a way that empowers and motivates you.
+In one of the first stages of quitting smoking, you prepare psychologically to quit, and you make the decision to be smoke-free in a way that empowers and motivates you.